 Each festival celebrates its community and history in different ways.
 Recent anniversaries such as 150 years in Warren are opportunities for smaller communities to celebrate their area and its ongoing diversity.

 Local business support as well as on-the-ground volunteers is integral to the ongoing development of community festivals.
 However, issues such as securing sustainable funding in a tight fiscal environment are an ongoing issue for such large community festivals and events.

 Due to the large population of Aboriginal people in the region, Outback Arts has developed a program that assists in developing and nurturing cultural awareness and creativity through the arts.
 The Regional Indigenous Cultural Development Officer (RICDO) Program employs a part-time RICDO officer to work within each community 1-2 days a week.
 This program is funded through the Office of the Arts’ Indigenous Culture Support Program.

-There are three Aboriginal identified exhibition spaces in the region; Muda Corp/2 Cuz fm in Bourke, Brewarrina Aboriginal Fish Traps Museum and the Dharriwaa Elders Group in Walgett.
+There are two Aboriginal identified exhibition spaces in the region; Muda Corp/2 Cuz fm in Bourke and the Dharriwaa Elders Group in Walgett.
 There are other community spaces and small gallery opportunities in the region, although they are volunteer run and are not open full time.

 There are limited touring opportunities throughout the region both in visual arts as well as performing arts, mainly due to the lack of infrastructure available in towns and smaller communities.
 Music, theatre and arts societies have a range of annual opportunities which primarily focus on visiting professional performers such as Musica Viva, Co-Opera and Critical Stages.